In this short tutorial we are going to create a superuser on our RunCloud managed servers.

 Windows users should please follow this guide to generate their keys.

 If you are using an *NIX operating system (Linux/MacOS/Unix) it is very easy.
-All you do to generate your SSH is run the following command from the terminal on your local machine:
+All you do to generate your SSH is run the ssh-keygen command from the terminal on your local machine.
+Your terminal will confirm generation of the key pair and ask where to save the keys.

 We need to copy the public SSH key from our local machine.
-To do that issue the following command:
+To do that print out your public key in the terminal using the cat command and the /path/to/your/id_rsa.pub.
+Like so.

 Copy this to your clipboard.